CodeReclaimers/neat-python/docs/module_summaries.rst

       Required interface method.
 Saves ``elitism`` and ``survival_threshold`` (but not ``min_species_size``) parameters to new config file.

-      :param file f: File to write to.
+      :param file f: File object to write to.
       :param dict param_dict: Dictionary of current parameters in this implementation; more generally, reproduction config object.

     .. py:method:: create_new(genome_type, genome_config, num_genomes)